 Description: Assist local and county governments and Green Teams with the implementation of transportation-related Sustainable Jersey Action Items.
-These Action Items may include, bike/ped audits and Master Plans, electric vehicle adoption, Complete Streets policies, Safe Routes to Schools (SRTS) activities, and other Action Items under the Transportation/Land Use and Health categories.
+These Action Items may include, bike/ped audits and Master Plans, electric vehicle adoption, Complete Streets policies, SRTS activities, and other Action Items under the Transportation/Land Use and Health and Wellness categories.
 Provide information to the traveling public regarding actions that can be taken to reduce air pollution from motorized vehicles by using commute alternatives through the promotion of the Air Quality Partnership.
-Provide information supporting the use of electric vehicles including charging station infrastructure.
+Provide information supporting and encouraging the use of electric vehicles including charging station infrastructure.